npeard/analysislib-mloop/README.md

 runmanager = 42523
 ```

-2. **Configure optimization settings in `mloop_config.toml`.** TOML is a high-level configuration file format and its description can be found [here](https://toml.io/).
-The repository contains a fully functional demo `mloop_config_example.toml` that optimizes the MOT and cMOT laser cooling stages at the _RbChip_ experiment at NIST Gaithersburg.
+2. **Configure optimization settings.** This should be done in the TOML configuration file which was `mloop_config.toml` in the above example.
+TOML is a high-level configuration file format and its description can be found [here](https://toml.io/).
+The repository contains a fully functional demo `mloop_config_example.toml` that optimizes the MOT and cMOT laser cooling stages in the _RbChip_ experiment at NIST Gaithersburg.
 At a bare minimum, you should modify the following:

 ```toml
 [ANALYSIS]